Categories

 Another option is to sign up on the Finnish Meteorological Institute’s Auroras Now! website for e-mail alerts whenever the magnetic conditions in the skies over Finland make auroras visible.

-The best way to learn about the magical Lapland is through the eyes and experiences of locals from Norway, Sweden, and Finland.
+The best way to learn about the magical Lapland is through the eyes and experiences of locals.